ivanovaleksey/iam/docs/src/api.identity.create.md

 An identity belongs to an account.
 We would like to avoid situations where an identity could be linked to a user account without user permission.
 For that reason `account_id` is intentionally omitted within payload.

 `(provider, label, uid)` triple is used to find existing identity.
-If there isn't one a new account is created.
+If an identity isn't found a new account is created.
 An identity is then linked to the created account.

 This endpoint is considered to be used only one time to generate initial _account & identity_ pair.
 Then a user can link new identities via Authentication API.